About assisted living in Nevada

 Senior Assisted Living Details and Costs for Cities in Nevada

-Listed below are some of the larger cities in Nevada.
-Each city listing page provides details on assisted living housing, independent living, senior group homes, and memory care.
-City pages may include details on amenities, services offered and other useful information.
+Found below are some of the larger cities in Nevada.
+Each city listing page provides details on assisted living housing, independent living, senior apartments and homes, and Alzheimer's care.
+Details may include costs, amenities, medical care, among other information.

 - Boulder City

 - North Las Vegas

 What Training is Required for Residential Facilities Staff?

 Within the first 30 days of employment caregivers must be trained in first aid and CPR.
 Within the first 60 days of employment caregivers must receive no less than 4 hours of training related to resident care.

 Each employee that provides care to residents with any form of dementia must complete additional training within the first 40 hours of employment specific to dementia and emergency care.
 Within 3 months of employment the employee must also complete 8 hours of training on providing care for residents with dementia.
 3 hours of ongoing annual dementia training is required for direct care staff, as well as staff holding licensing or certification by an occupational licensing board.